 When your A/B test is over and you have a winner, the remaining profiles that haven't received an email yet will receive the winning variant.
 After that your A/B test is finished.

-This depends entirely on your hypothesis.
+Analysis is about much more than just seeing which variant won or lost.
+It depends entirely on your hypothesis.
 What did you want to test and how was it achieved?
 It could well be that your "losing" variant actually becomes a winning variant if you use a different segment.
 So think carefully about which segment you give which A/B test.
-Indeed, even from the losing variant conclusions can be drawn, just like from the winning variant.
-Why did the winning variant win?
-And did the losing variant perhaps have fewer unsubscribes than the winning variant?
-Become wiser from your test results.
-Also from the individual variant A and individual variant B.

 How to save the results of your A/B tests